 There is no doubt that AISP achieved this goal.
 The cost-benefit of the programme is hard to determine because of the complexity of the numerous variables that influence the productivity outcome.
-An in-depth assessment of the 2006/2007 programme found that the benefits (a gain of between 423,000 and 881,000 metric tons) needed to be weighed against crude programme costs (US\$52.3 per beneficiary) and effectiveness of the measure (SOAS et al., 2008).
+An in-depth assessment of the 2006/2007 programme found that the benefits (a gain of between 423,000 and 881,000 metric tons) needed to be weighed against crude programme costs (USD 52.3 per beneficiary) and effectiveness of the measure (Dorward, Chirwa, Kelly, Jayne, Slater and Boughton, 2008).
 The analysis drew on qualitative data from focus group discussions with farmer groups in 12 districts, key informant interviews with programme stakeholders and beneficiaries, and an examination of descriptive statistics.
 The cost-benefit analysis used econometric modelling and livelihoods modelling.
 In its assessment of costs, the study considered: i) the displacement costs to the commercial fertilizer market (which varied between 30 percent and 50 percent); ii) the programme operational costs; and iii) the incremental gain from the use of nitrogenous fertilizers, a variable that is itself subject to rainfall conditions and crop management practices.
-In terms of the overall objective of increasing input availability, the ASIP 2006/2007 programme cost US\$1.19 to transfer US\$1 of fertilizer, which, in turn, produced a productivity gain in maize of between 5 kg (low level) and 11 kg (upper level).
+In terms of the overall objective of increasing input availability, the ASIP 2006/2007 programme cost USD 1.19 to transfer USD 1 of fertilizer, which, in turn, produced a productivity gain in maize of between 5 kilograms (low level) and 11 kilograms (upper level).
 This cost benefit was evidently much lower than the input transfer programmes that, although their returns are surely exaggerated through the exclusion of such variables, tempted the authors to call for a reduction in the programme scale and size of input packages.
-AISP costs have escalated in the subsequent two seasons (rising from US\$91 million to US\$284 million) (through a combination of factors, including the increase in programme sale, rising fertilizer costs and inefficiencies in implementation), while the gain in productivity indicates a possible diminishing return (although no detailed analysis has been conducted).
+AISP costs have escalated in the subsequent two seasons (rising from USD 91 million to USD 284 million) (through a combination of factors, including the increase in programme sale, rising fertiliser costs and inefficiencies in implementation), whilst the gain in productivity indicates a possible diminishing return (although no detailed analysis has been conducted).